chillcharlie357/MyNotes/2024Spring/Linux系统编程/04-File System.md

 off_t lseek(int fildes, off_t offset, int whence);
 //Return: the resulting offset location if success; -1 if failure)
 ```

+- whence: seek从哪里开始加偏移量
+	1. SEEK_SET: the offset is set to “offset” bytes
+	2. SEEK_CUR: the offset is set to its current location plus “offset” bytes
+	3. SEEK_END: the offset if set to the size of the file plus “offset“ bytes

 ## 5.6. dup/dup2 Function